 For instance, many travelers to foreign lands bring someone who can interpret, choose destinations where most people speak their language, or stay in the touristy areas where many locals have been forced to learn enough English (or whatever language) to do business with visitors.

 In the case of a medical provider, clinicians with mainly English-speaking patients won’t feel a great deal of pain or motivation to learn.
-In addition, some hospitals (such as mine) have Spanish interpreters on-site at all hours, which certainly lessens (though doesn’t completely eliminate) the pain of caring for Spanish-speaking patients.
+In addition, some hospitals (like where I used to work) have Spanish interpreters on-site at all hours, which certainly lessens (though doesn’t completely eliminate) the pain of caring for Spanish-speaking patients.

 For many, the very idea of learning Spanish seems daunting, overwhelming, or out of reach.
 The pain of learning seems much greater than the pain of not learning.